 See the links below for the Research Process Essay Prompt and Rubric.

-The Library is excited to announce a new award for students working on original research.
+The Library is excited to offer an award for students working on original research.
 This award celebrates students creating new knowledge based on their own original research.

 Examples of work eligible for this award include: